 So instead of posting a Deep Space Sparkle Christmas art lesson, I’m posting my favorite finds for 2013.
-I tried to find projects that link to sites that offer tutorials so hopefully the links will stay active.
+I look for projects that link to sites that offer tutorials so hopefully the links will stay active.

 1. This Nativity Scene is beautiful.
 Younger children can create this with the help of an adult while older kids would have the freedom to draw their own versions.
 This lesson has many homes.
 The image above was found on Housing a Forest, but she referenced You Pinspired Me and Little Wonder Days.